egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

 Other ways you fuse gaming with philanthropy in Lansing?
 You could join the [Extra Life Lansing Guild][18] to help heal sick and injured kids.
 [Sparrow Hospital Children's Center][19] and [MSU Federal Credit Union][20] also organize toy drives and are happy to accept donated games!

+## Looking for More?

+If you have more questions, are looking for game recommendations, or just want to play or talk about games sometime, reach out to me!
+Find me on [Twitter][22] or [Facebook][23].

 [1]: https://www.youtube.com/watch?v=wC2QJa8olUk "HeroQuest 1991 Commercial on YouTube"
 [2]: http://geekandsundry.com/author/erikgillespie/ "Gaming articles by Erik Gillespie on Geek and Sundry"
 [3]: http://summitlansing.com/ "Summit Comics and Games Homepage"